 The better, too, they’ll be able to monitor your loved one if he or she begins to exhibit wandering behaviors.

-When you’re choosing a residential memory care community for your loved one, look for one that has fewer residents per staff member.
-When you visit, watch to see if staff members are actively monitoring residents’ well-being by checking on their charges at regular intervals.
+When you’re choosing a residential memory care community for your loved one, look for one with fewer residents per staff member.
+When you visit, check to see if staff members are actively monitoring residents’ well-being by checking on their charges at regular intervals.

 3. What memory care therapies does the community provide?

-Other advanced therapies, like cognitive intervention SAIDO Learning and tablet-based Gray Matters, also “exercise” areas of the brain.
+Other advanced therapies, like cognitive intervention SAIDO Learning “exercises” areas of the brain.
+Do they offer innovated therapies such as horticultural therapy?
 Taken together, a full suite of memory care therapies may help to preserve your loved one’s cognitive function longer.

 4. Does the community pay close attention to cleanliness and resident hygiene?

-Cleanliness of common spaces, personal rooms and the residents themselves can be an indicator of how well a community is able to care for people who need extra help.
-When you visit memory care facilities in Cincinnati, make sure you’re paying attention to those factors, too.
+The cleanliness of common spaces, personal rooms, and residents can indicate how well a community can care for people who need extra help.
+When you visit memory care facilities in Cincinnati, make sure you’re also paying attention to those factors.

 In common areas, floors should be free of debris and dirt.
 Carpets should be vacuumed daily.
 Restrooms should be well-stocked and sparkling.
 Resident apartments should be neat and tidy, with made beds, clean bathrooms, laundry folded and put away and no visible dirt or debris.